 Top 10 Viewpoints in Morocco

 Morocco compresses four landscapes into a single road trip.
 The 4,000-metre Atlas runs diagonally across the country; the Atlantic coast unrolls fortified ksars on the west; the Sahara opens its first true ergs in the south-east; and the Mediterranean Rif drops blue mountain towns to the north.
 The viewpoint culture mixes Berber tower houses, French colonial belvederes and the rooftop terraces of every old medina.
+No other country of comparable size offers this spectrum — from sea-level lighthouse to 4,167-metre summit in under five hours of driving.

 1. Tizi n'Tichka pass, High Atlas